albertye1/notes/cs61b/mt2_review.md

 parameters, we use the function in `A`.
 Parameters must be exact; if there is a function in `B` that takes in a subclass of the parameter used for `A`, we still use the method in `A`.

+# Iteration

+Any class that extends the interface `Iterable` must have a function `iterator` that returns an `Iterator`.
+An iterator basically gives the current value and a way of getting to the next value until an end value.

+Although practically this should be done to iterate through the entire DS, we will need to look at how it's actually implemented in order to check how it actually behaves.

+Fall 2020 Problem 3 is a good example of when the iterator behaves counter-intuitively.

 # DSU

 Should unite, check connection, find set.
 Shouldn't unite two in the same set as well